cwi-dis/meec-ws/attend.md

 title: Attendance
 ---

-Please let us know if you are attending online or on-site using [this](https://forms.gle/TeHN5rE8aPpHN1su9 "Warning: Redirection to Google Forms") registration form.
+Please let us know if you are attending online or on-site using [this registration form](https://forms.gle/TeHN5rE8aPpHN1su9 "Warning: Redirection to Google Forms").
+It is **free** to participate.

 ## 🚩 On-site